ETH-NEXUS/smnrp/README.md

 - **w**:  Whitelist networks to restrict access to a location and deny other traffic.
 - **r**:  Returns a _permanent redirect_ (HTTP Status Code: 301) to the `alias` or `proxy_url`.
 This flag can not be mixed with other flags.
 - **h**:  Sends the `$http_host` instead of `$host` as `Host` and `X-Forwarded-Host` proxy headers.
+- **i**:  Adds a `internal` clause to an alias location.
+This can be used to protect the file in this location from public access.
+Such files are only accessible by setting the `X-Accel-Redirect` header

 #### Example